adambard/learnxinyminutes-docs/nim.html.markdown

               # is unused. `discard` bypasses this.

 discard """
-This can work as a
+This can work as a multiline comment.
-multiline comment
+Or for unparsable, broken code
 """

 #
 # Common Operations on Basic Types
 #

+# Strings
 let
-  phrase = "Nim is a progamming language" nim = phrase[0..5]
+  phrase = "Nim is a"

-# TODO More common operations?
+  nim = phrase[0..5]
+  fullPhrase = phrase & "programming language."
+  length = len(fullPhrase) # Or: fullPhrase.len

 #
 # Data Structures